Imohite/hangman857/README.md

 1. milestone_2.py --> initial code for data input.
 2. milestone_3.py --> draft code with functions.
 3. milesone_4.py --> defines class and methods and updates existing functions into methods with new capabilities.
+4. milestone_5.py --> brings everything together.
+Create a function play_game based on class Hangman to run the game developed.

 ## License Information